More Players on Other Players’ Cards

 April 29th, 2010 | Published in error cards

 I mentioned in F is for Fleer that the logo is reversed on every one of the 1961 Fleer Green Bay Packers cards.
-Fleer didn’t employ any geography majors, evidently.
+Fleer didn’t employ any geography majors, apparently.
 Other than the logo problem, the cards are great.
 It appears that all of the photos except Bill Forester’s were taken on the same day, since the players are all wearing the same sweater, and most of the images show the stadium in the background.

 Here are a few of them, all Hall of Famers.
 You can see the whole 1961 Fleer Packers team set in the Vintage Football Card Gallery.
 (Incidentally, some collectors consider the Jim Taylor card pictured here and his 1961 Topps card to be his true rookie cards, since his 1959 and 1960 Topps cards picture another Jim Taylor.)